jackokring/KRTPluginADemo/docs/index.md

 ---

 ### O
 a triple feedback oscillator of the skew parabolic saw wave variety.
 The algorithm is quite simple.
 Inspired by the **Everyday Electronics** weird sound effects generator from somewhere around the 70s.
 The whole integrated into **Wireless World** with an **ETI** page or two as the offshored consumer detatchment of `circuit` from the people became a marketing control own goal, as they would see it later, as the physics brought upon the exponential of climate.
 Top Everest or even a K too.
 To Giro ah-man.
+Hull and Rug-A?
+Hence a Labowski.

 **RD** a good oscillator is always a good oscillator.